DBCDK/morph/README.md

 `name filter` shows the change in number of hosts after glob matching on the hosts name, and `limits` shows the change after applying `--limit`, `--skip` and `--every`.

+### Health checks

+Morph has support for two types of health checks:

+* command based health checks, which are run on the target host (success defined as exit code == 0)
+* HTTP based health checks, which are run from the host Morph is running on (success defined as HTTP response codes in the 2xx range)

+See `examples/healthchecks.nix` for an example.

+There are no guarantees about the order health checks are run in, so if you need something complex you should write a script for it (e.g. using `pkgs.writeScript`).
+Health checks will be repeated until success, and the interval can be configured with the `period` option (see `data/options.nix` for details).

+It is currently possible to have expressions like `"test \"$(systemctl list-units --failed --no-legend --no-pager |wc -l)\" -eq 0"` (count number of failed systemd units, fail if non-zero) as the first argument in a cmd-healthcheck.
+This works, but is discouraged, and might break at any time.

 ## Hacking morph

 All commands mentioned below is available in the nix-shell, if you run `nix-shell` with working dir = project root.